 CrowdStreet has a thorough vetting process, but projects may vary in terms of success (as is common in real estate).
 It’s always a good idea to do your own due diligence.

 Click here to learn more about CrowdStreet and its opportunities for accredited investors.

-Streitwise provides real estate investment opportunities limited to one geographic area, which is the area of expertise for its management team.
-This approach aims to provide a high quarterly dividend, one that has returned nearly 10% annualized over the past four to five years.
+Streitwise provides real estate investment opportunities that are primarily limited to one geographic area, which is the area of expertise of its management team.
+This investment style aims to provide a high quarterly dividend, one that has returned nearly 10% annualized over the past four to five years.

 Streitwise is open to both accredited and non-accredited investors, and the account minimum is $5,000.
 In terms of fees, Streitwise charges a 2% annual fee, which is a bit higher than many of the offerings reviewed here.

 REITs like the one offered by Streitwise can be a great opportunity, especially when managed well.
-By focusing only on properties in St. Louis and Indianapolis, Streitwise aims to work within its area of expertise and deliver strong returns.
+By focusing only on properties in certain area, Streitwise aims to work within its area of expertise and deliver strong returns.